Your Roadmap to Financial Wellness

 “Enabling people to manage their daily finances effectively — starting with budgeting, of course — and addressing and managing debt can help people focus on the long term,” Zlatar said.

 Checking with your employer’s human resources department can be an important first step on your journey.
-A growing number of companies offer financial wellness programs as part of their benefits package, giving today’s workforce an advantage.
+A growing number of companies offer financial education or wellness programs as part of their benefits package, giving today’s workforce an advantage.

 Dozens of companies, community organizations and nonprofits also offer a wide range of personal finance and other financial literacy courses.
 You can even find free online courses that may suit your needs.